 - Course web page (you’re soaking in it): http://composition.al/CSE232-2020-10/

 The field of distributed systems studies the design, implementation, and behavior of systems that involve independent components that communicate by passing messages to one another over a network.
 In addition to the usual challenges of concurrency, distributed systems may be characterized by unbounded latency between components and independent failure of components, making them challenging to reason about and debug.

 Some of the foundational distributed systems concepts we’ll explore in this course are:

 - Time and asynchrony.
 No two computers can reason about each others’ perception of time.
 What does it mean to talk about time when we don’t share a clock?

 - Fault tolerance and replication.
-Given that computers crash and messages lost, how can we write protocols and algorithms that have adequate redundancy to tolerate failure?
-Maybe if I think a computer will crash, it’s a good idea to run the same computation on more than one!
+Given that computers crash and messages get lost, how can we write protocols and algorithms that have adequate redundancy to tolerate failure?
+Maybe if I think a computer will crash, it’s a good idea to run the same computation on more than one computer!
 Maybe if I think messages will be lost, I should send the same message more than once!